Cole, Stanton lead Yanks past Nats 4-1 in stormy MLB opener

 Those include Thursday’s agreement to expand the playoffs from 10 to 16 teams; using designated hitters in every game, not just at American League ballparks; and the gimmicky runner-on-second-base to start each half-inning in extras.

-In these most polarized of times in the United States, there certainly were those pleased, and maybe relieved, that one of the main North American team sports — the so-called national pastime — finally was back, playing real games Thursday.
+In these most polarized of times in the United States, there certainly were those pleased, and maybe relieved, that one of the main North American team sports — the so-called national pastime — finally was back, playing real games.

+“I found it easy to get locked into the game,” Yankees manager Aaron Boone said.
+“I had a lot of butterflies today coming to the ballpark and sorting through all the different things to get ready

 And there also were, to be sure, those wondering whether it’s a good idea to play these games as the COVID-19 outbreak grows worse in parts of the country.

-In a fitting choice for a pregame ceremony that included nods to the Nationals’ title and the Black Lives Matter movement — players from both teams jointly held a long black piece of cloth, then knelt along the foul lines before standing for the national anthem — Dr. Anthony Fauci, the nation’s leading infectious disease expert, threw out the first pitch while wearing a mask.
+The pregame ceremony included nods to the Nationals’ title and the Black Lives Matter movement — players from both teams jointly held a long black piece of cloth, then knelt in unison.

+“There’s a lot of injustice in this world and a lot of bad things going on, so we just wanted to show that we’re aware of it,” Judge said.
+“Start the conversation.
+Start the change.”

 The 266 days between the final game of the World Series — Scherzer started Game 7 for Washington against Cole’s former team, the Houston Astros — and Thursday marked the longest gap between games since professional baseball leagues started in 1871.